Verse 1: “My

 In teaching we must also never teach what we ourselves will not live and obey (Romans 2:21).
 The old saying: “Gospel Preachers live in glass houses” is true.
 In light of Matthew 5:14-16 anyone living their life right should not have a problem with that fact.
 A teacher must also take into consideration that he will be judged not only for what he does teach, but what he will not teach (Ezekiel 3:18 and Acts 20:26-27).

 Verse 2: “For in many things we offend all.
 If any man offend not in word, the same is a perfect man, and able also to bridle the whole body.”
-James teaches that in many things we offend all [stumble].
+James taught Them that they were stumbling.
 If any man does not stumble he is perfect.
-The Bible clearly teaches that we all stumble.
-We fall short (Romans 3:23).
+Perfection is what God expects (Matthew 5:48 and II Corinthians 7:1).
 For this cause we must continue to examine ourselves (II Corinthians 13:5), as did Paul continually (I Corinthians 9:27).
 It is very clear throughout the N.T. that we can fall away (I Corinthians 10:12, Galatians 5:4, and Revelation chapters 2-3).
 It is our recognition of our wrongs, repentance (Luke 13:3; 5), and confession of those sins that allow Christians to know Heaven will be their home (I John 1:7-9).

 Introduction to verses 3-12